databricks/spark-training/ampcamp/graph-analytics-with-graphx.md

 The map function is applied to each edge triplet in the graph, yielding messages destined to the adjacent vertices.
 The reduce function aggregates messages destined to the same vertex.
 The operation results in a `VertexRDD` containing the aggregate message for each vertex.

-We can find the oldest follower for each user by sending age messages along each edge and aggregating them with the `max` function:
+We can find the oldest follower for each user by sending a message containing the name and age of each follower and aggregating the messages by taking the message from the older follower:

 <div class="codetabs">
 <div data-lang="scala" markdown="1">